tisfeng/Easydict/docs/README_EN.md

 Easydict has 3 types of windows and you can set different services for each of them.

 - Mini window: displayed when the mouse automatically picks up words.
-- Side hover window: displayed when shortcut keys are used to fetch words and screenshot translation.
+- Floating window: displayed when shortcut keys are used to fetch words and screenshot translation.
-- Main window: closed by default, you can turn it on in the settings and show it when the program starts.
+- Main window: hidden by default, you can turn it on in the settings and show it when the program starts.
 (The main window function will be enhanced later)

 ![iShot_2023-01-20_11.47.34-1674186506](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/iShot_2023-01-20_11.47.34-1674186506.png)